andywenk/page_performance/README.md

 Usage
 -----

-    Pageperformance v.
+    PagePerformance v.
 0.4.0

     This program is intended to test the performance of a website.
 It uses phantomjs which is a headless, webkit based cli browser.

     usage: run_page_performance [options]

+        -u, --urls 'URLS'                the URLS to test -f, --file FILE                  the URLS to test from a file -a, --bau USER                   Basic-Authentication username
+        -p, --bap PASSWORD               Basic-Authentication password
-      -u, --urls 'URLS'                the URLS to test -f, --file FILE                  the URLS to test from a file -w, --wait TIME                  the time to wait between the requests after the block of URLs -r, --repeate INTEGER            amount of repetition
+        -B, --base-url                   Use this URL as base -w, --wait TIME                  the time to wait between the requests after the block of URLs -r, --repeate INTEGER            amount of repetition
         -o, --output STRING              write results to this output file -g, --gps-api-key STRING         include Google PageSpeed results with this api key -s, --script                     count the <script> tags
         -i, --iframe                     count the <iframe> tags
         -I, --ignore-ssl-errors          advice Phantomjs to ignore SSL errors -q, --quiet                      no output durng program execution -h, --help                       show this message
         -v, --version                    show version

 Example for running the tests:
 ------------------------------